Introduction

 Why these parameters?

-argon2id: Resistant to ASIC/GPU brute force attacksaes-xts: M1 has AES instruction set, hardware acceleratedluks2: Better security features
+argon2id: Resistant to ASIC/GPU brute forceaes-xts: M1 has AES instructions, hardware acceleratedluks2: Better security tools

 3.3 Mount EFI Partition#